codecraft3r/minecraft-server-manager/README.md

 ## Installation

-To install the Minecraft Server Manager, you can download the binary for your operating system from [Github Releases](https://github.com/codecraft3r/minecraft-server-manager/releases) page on GitHub.
-Be sure to choose the appropriate version for your system:
+To install the Minecraft Server Manager, you can download the binary for your operating system from [Github Releases](https://github.com/codecraft3r/minecraft-server-manager/releases).
+Be sure to choose the appropriate version for your system.

 After downloading the binary, place it in a directory on your system's PATH.